MOHAMMED.

 and ongoing work.

-Three preprints spanning interpretable clinical NLP, mechanistic safety of tool-using LLMs, and few-shot fault diagnosis under data scarcity.
+5 papers spanning knowledge-guided reinforcement learning, controllable protein design, interpretable clinical NLP, mechanistic safety of tool-using LLMs, and few-shot fault diagnosis under data scarcity.
 Click any thumbnail or title to open the full PDF.

 01 / Themes